AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

 ### Limitations on Search Functionality {#limitations}

-* User will be able to search any word existing in the *Device ID* or *Device Name*.
+* User is able to search any word existing in the *Device ID* or *Device Name*.

    >[!NOTE]
    >It is recommended that you create the device names in multiple words such as *Boston Store Lobby* rather than one single *BostonStoreLobby*.

-* If you create device names such as *Boston Store Lobby*, it allows to search for any word *boston*, *store* or *lobby* but if the device name is referred to as *BostonStoreLobby* searching *boston* will not show the results.
+* If you create device names such as *Boston Store Lobby*, it searches for any word *boston*, *store*, or *lobby*.
+However, if the device name is *BostonStoreLobby*, then searching for *boston* does not show any results.

 * Wild card, `*` is supported for search.
-In case, you want to find all the devices with names starting with *boston*, you can use *boston**.
+In case you want to find all the devices with names starting with *boston*, you can use *boston**.

-* If the device name is *BostonStoreLobby* and searching for *boston* will not return the result instead using *boston** in your search criteria will return the result.
+* If the device name is *BostonStoreLobby* and searching for *boston* does not return the result, then using *boston** in your search criteria returns the result.

 ## Limitations on Device Registration {#limitations-on-device-registration}

-System wide user password restrictions might cause failure in the device registration.
-The device registration uses a random generated password to create the device user.
+System-wide user password restrictions might cause failure in the device registration.
+The device registration uses a randomly generated password to create the device user.

 If the password is restricted by the *AuthorizableActionProvider* configuration, creating the device user might fail.

 >[!NOTE]
 >
->The current generated random password is composed of 36 ASCII characters, ranging from 33 - 122 (includes almost all special characters).
+>The current generated random password is composed of 36 ASCII characters, ranging 33 through 122 (includes almost all special characters).

 ```java
 25.09.2016 16:54:03.140 *ERROR* [59.100.121.82 [1474844043109] POST /content/screens/svc/registration HTTP/1.1] com.adobe.cq.screens.device.registration.impl.RegistrationServlet Error during device registration